IABTechLab/adscert/README.md

 The private keys of these domains are disclosed here, but any production implementation should **never** publicly disclose its private key

-### To sign and verify a message between adscerttestsigner.dev and adscerttestverifier.dev within the docker containers, follow these steps:
+### To sign and verify a message between adscerttestsigner.dev and adscerttestverifier.dev, follow these steps:

 **Run the Signer docker container:**